Medical Groups

 Health systems are racing to adopt AI.
 But can they prove its value?

-Measuring financial returns from AI can be challenging, experts said at the HLTH conference last week.
+Measuring financial returns from AI can be challenging, experts said at the HLTH conference.
 But other metrics, like provider and patient satisfaction, are important too — and also impact providers’ bottom lines.

 By Emily Olsen • Oct.
 27, 2025 -